Ferdinand II of Naples: French invasion

-A real betrayal was consumed against him: the cities began to give themselves spontaneously to the French and the captains and generals to plot behind him with the enemy, favoring his advance.
-Back in Naples from Capua, the young king was in a very bad mood, so much so that the dowager queen Joan induced him to feed after two days of fasting.
+A real betrayal was then consumed against Ferrandino: the cities began to give themselves spontaneously to the French and his captains and generals began to secretly plot with the enemy, favoring Charles' advance.
+Returning to Naples from Capua, the young king was in a very bad mood, so much so that the dowager queen Joan induced him to feed after two days of fasting.
 He lamented that Fortune was against him and that he was losing the kingdom "without breaking a spear."
-When he was then told that the people were looting his stables, enraged, with a handful of men rushed to the place with the unhinged stocco and began to vehemently reproach the looters, wounding some and recovering a number of horses.
+When he was then told that the people were looting his stables, he became enraged, and with a handful of men rushed to the place with the unhinged stocco and began to vehemently reproach the looters, wounding some and recovering a number of horses.

-Realizing by now that the situation was irreparable, Ferrandino therefore decided to move away from Naples in search of reinforcements.
-Before embarking for Ischia with his family, however, he summoned the entire people and promised them that he would return within 15 days and that, if this were not the case, they could all consider themselves freed from the oath of fidelity and obedience made towards him.

-He then left the new Castel to Alfonso II d'Avalos, Marquis of Pescara with 4000 Swiss mercenaries; and with 14 galleys led by Berardino Villamarina went to Ischia.
+Realizing by now that the situation was irreparable, Ferrandino decided to move away from Naples in search of reinforcements.
+Before embarking for Ischia with his family, however, he summoned the populace and promised them that he would return within 15 days, and that, if this were not the case, they could all consider themselves freed from the oath of fidelity and obedience made towards him.
+He then left the new Castel in the protection of Alfonso II d'Avalos, Marquis of Pescara, and 4,000 Swiss mercenaries, and with 14 galleys led by Berardino Villamarina he fled to Ischia.

 Famous remains the betrayal of the castellan of the fortress of Ischia, Justo della Candida, who made the royal family find the doors of the castle barred.
 Ferrandino then, under the pretext of securing at least the dowager queen Giovanna and princess Giovannella (or, according to other sources, asking to be a parliamentarian with the castellan), persuaded Justo to let him enter the fortress in the company of a single man, not believing that he alone constituted a danger.
 Ferrandino instead, as soon as he found himself in front of him, pulled out a dagger and "he threw himself on him with such impetus that, with the ferocity and the memory of the royal authority, he frightened the others in such a way that in his power he immediately reduced the castle and the fortress".
-Then, after killing him, he cut off his head with a sword blow and threw the body into the sea, thus regaining possession of the castle and the garrison.
+Then, after killing him, he cut off his head with a sword blow and threw his body into the sea, thus regaining possession of the castle and the garrison.